Seraaron/agora/srd/Player Characters.md

 >
 > -   Actively working on getting what they want,
 > -   Dealing with some kind of conflict in their life,
+> -   Fighting for something they believe in,
 > -   Or undergoing some kind of change.
 >
 > We follow their point of view, through each triumph and disaster, for the majority of each session.